jorgegarcia/tinytasks/README.md

 while(!task.HasCompleted())
 {
-    StdOutThreadSafe("Waiting for task to complete...");
+    std::cout << "Waiting for task to complete...\n";
     sleep(1);
 }
 ```

-Tasks can be paused, resumed and stopped and also a progress towards completion can be set.
+Tasks can be paused, resumed and stopped.
+Also, a progress towards completion can be set.

 Apart from instantiating tasks manually, a thread pool can be used: